 Here’s an example of how it works:

 - If the lender approves you for a cash-out refinance, you could pull out up to $85,00 in cash.
-The lender will also pay off your old mortgage at closing.
+The lender will also pay off your first mortgage at closing.

 - You’ll get a new loan for $340,000 ($255,000 + $85,000).

-When it’s time to resume payments, you’ll make your mortgage payments with the new lender for the duration of the new loan term.
+When it’s time to resume payments, you’ll make your mortgage payments with the new lender for the life of the loan.

 How Does a Home Equity Loan Work?